V-Sense/LFBM5D/README.md

 ## Source code compilation

-The source code can be compiled on Unix/Linux/Mac OS using the make program.
-For Windows 10 users, we highly recommend [installing Bash shell to run Linux commands](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10).
+The source code can be compiled on Unix/Linux/Mac OS using the cmake and make program.
+For Windows 10 users, we provide an executable which should be compatible with x64 platforms.
+If the .exe is not working or you wish to modify the code, you will have to compile it yourself using Visual Studio, see install_Windows10.md for more details.

-This code requires the libpng library and the fftw library (e.g. on Ubuntu run `apt-get install libpng-dev` and `apt-get install libfftw3-dev`, on Mac OS run `brew install libpng` and `brew install fftw`).
+This code requires the libpng library and the fftw library.
+On Ubuntu run `apt-get install libpng-dev` and `apt-get install libfftw3-dev`, on Mac OS run `brew install libpng` and `brew install fftw`.
+On Windows the process is a bit more complex, see the instructions in install_Windows10.md.

-Furthermore we highly recommend using the [Open Multi-Processing multithread parallelization](http://openmp.org/) to speed up the processing time.
-Simply add OMP=1 after the make command to use OpenMP.

 Instructions to compile the code:
 - Download/clone the repository and go to the corresponding directory.
-- To compile the LFBM5D filter run: `make [OMP=1]`.
-This generates an executable named LFBM5Ddenoising.
-- To compile the BM3D applied on SAIs run: `make -f Makefile_LFBM3D [OMP=1]`.
-This generates an executable named LFBM3Ddenoising.
+- Create a build directory and cd into it, e.g. run: `mkdir build && cd build`.
+- Run cmake: `cmake ..`.
+- On Unix/Linux/Mac OS, run: `make`.
+On Windows 10 run the BM5DProject.sln and compile with Visual Studio.
+This generates two executables named LFBM5Ddenoising and LFBM3Ddenoising (.exe on Windows).

 ## Testing